aloisdeniel/fountain/README.md

 The application context maintains a unique global logical immutable state for the application.

+The context also contains all the middlewares that will process the dispatched event.

-The state if provided to the widget tree with the `ApplicationProvider`.
-The widgets can observe a property of the state with the `select` extension method.
-They can also dispatch events into middlewares with the `dispatch` extension methods.
+The application context is provided to the widget tree from an `ApplicationProvider` so that any descendent widget can observe a property of the state with the `select` extension method.
+It can also dispatch events into the middlewares with the `dispatch` extension methods.

 ### ApplicationMiddleware